Spam. No, we’re not talking about the gelatinous mass sometimes referred to as “dinner.”

 It’s a marketer’s worst nightmare!
 Practicing good email list hygiene, or the practice of going through and cleaning up your subscriber lists, will help you sleep better at night.
 Here are some terms you may encounter that will prompt you to start scrubbing:

-- Blacklist, or blacklisted: Over 500 nonpartisan organizations work to monitor and block web addresses that produce spam.
-Getting blacklisted is an email marketer’s worst nightmare!
-There’s a few different types of blacklisting that can occur:
+- Blocklist, or blocklisted: Over 500 nonpartisan organizations work to monitor and block web addresses that produce spam.
+Getting blocklisted is an email marketer’s worst nightmare!
+There’s a few different types of blocklisting that can occur:

-- IP Blacklisting: When you send an email, it will originate from an IP address.
-When an IP is blacklisted this indicates to anyone who utilizes that blacklist to block the mail originating from that IP address.
+- IP Blocklisting: When you send an email, it will originate from an IP address.
+When an IP is blocklisted this indicates to anyone who utilizes that blocklist to block the mail originating from that IP address.

-- Domain blacklisting: If your domain appears frequently in emails that hit spam traps, there may be a chance that your entire domain will be blacklisted.
+- Domain blocklisting: If your domain appears frequently in emails that hit spam traps, there may be a chance that your entire domain will be blocklisted.
 This can be even more damaging as the block is not localized to just an IP address, thus affecting you across all your sending platforms.
 This is why it is important to use a separate subdomain for your email marketing.

 In general, ISPs take engagement very seriously.
 If your email generates positive interaction and engagement it can boost your sender reputation.
 That means your standard success metrics, like opens and clicks, still matter.
 On the flip side, if your emails are consistently deleted without being opened or they are marked as spam, that doesn’t look good–for you as a marketer or for your deliverability.